-Denny Doherty of the 60s group, the Mamas and Papas, died yesterday at 66 of kidney problems following abdominal surgery, so I thought I'd feature some of their harmonic convergences today.
+Denny Doherty of the 60s group, the Mamas and Papas, at 66 of kidney problems following abdominal surgery, so I thought I'd feature some of their harmonic convergences today.
 Sweet harmonies.
 Besides filling a pop music niche before folk rock and psychedelia completely took over the music scene, the Mamas and Papas were also among the organizers of one of the very first rock music festivals -- Monterey Pop in 1967 -- that was the national launching pad for many including Jimi Hendrix, Janis Joplin and Otis Redding.
 David Crosby of the Byrds sang with Buffalo Springfield.
 Other performers included the Mamas and Papas, Jefferson Airplane, Ravi Shankar, Laura Nyro, The Grateful Dead, The Who, Country Joe and The Fish, Moby Grape, Quicksilver Messenger Service, Canned Heat, The Paul Butterfield Blues Band, The Steve Miller Band, and The Blues Project.
 During the Summer of Love.

 The video above captures their lip synching of California Dreaming on the weekly rock music TV show Hullabaloo -- shot in perhaps the only era that could accommodate a music event with go go dancers springing out of old fashioned claw-foot bath tubs.